Writing in the Rubenstein School of Environment and Natural Resources

 What Makes a Paper for RSENR good?

-This document, the RSENR “Communication Rubric, Part A”, explains what skills students are expected to develop through the writing that they do for Rubenstein’s Core Curriculum Classes.
+The RSENR “Communication Rubric, Part A” (PDF, new tab) explains what skills students are expected to develop through the writing that they do for Rubenstein’s Core Curriculum Classes.
 This rubric is useful to refer to when students are unsure of what makes a “good” paper in the Rubenstein School.

 What Skills Are Needed to Write in RSENR?
 What Role does Writing Play within the Curriculum?

-This document, the RSENR Core Curriculum Infographic, illustrates how each of the core classes within the Rubenstein School (the classes that every Rubenstein student is required to take) build upon one another to help students meet certain learning outcomes.
+The RSENR Core Curriculum Infographic (PDF, new tab) illustrates how each of the core classes within the Rubenstein School (the classes that every Rubenstein student is required to take) build upon one another to help students meet certain learning outcomes.
 These learning outcomes are certain areas of knowledge and certain skills that students are supposed to obtain in order to graduate with a degree from the Rubenstein School.
 It is important that students and tutors are aware of these learning outcomes as they work on writing for RSENR.
 Writing shows the professor that the student is developing these skills and knowledge sets, and it allows students to reflect on their own development.